DashingDave/latexing/README.md

 - MTInterElementSpaceType -->				**MTTypesetter**

-In addition to the converted code files, I've added some "front-end" SwiftUI files for presenting a `MathView` on the screen.
-The code there is what would work to display properly typeset text when combined with the iosMath pod or the MathRender package.
+In addition to the converted code files, I've added some "front-end" SwiftUI files to present a `MathView` on the screen.
+The code there is what would work to display properly typeset text when combined with the iosMath Cocoapod or the MathRender Swift package.

 Finally, in the folder `Original C`, you can find the original Objective-C code that was used.